sst/guide/_examples/how-to-debug-lambda-functions-with-intellij-idea.md

 ## Requirements

 - Node.js >= 10.15.1
-- We'll be using Node.js (or ES) in this example but you can also use TypeScript
+- We'll be using TypeScript
 - An [AWS account]({% link _chapters/create-an-aws-account.md %}) with the [AWS CLI configured locally]({% link _chapters/configure-the-aws-cli.md %})

 ## Create an SST app